 Note: A case can be continued (postponed) if there is “good cause” to do so.1 If the court does issue a continuance, the judge should also reissue or extend your temporary order since your original one will probably expire before the rescheduled hearing.

 Generally, it is a good idea to have a lawyer represent you, especially if you think the abuser will have one.
 Go to our MD Finding a Lawyer page for legal referrals.
-If you are going to be representing yourself, see the Preparing Your Case page for tips.
+If you are going to be representing yourself, see the At the Hearing page for tips.

 1 MD Code Ann., Fam.
 Law § 4-506(b)(1)(ii)

 2 MD Code Ann., Fam.
 Law § 4-506(c)(1)